The Church of Jesus Christ of Latter-day Saints: Demographics

-The LDS Church does not release official statistics on church activity, but it is likely that only approximately 40 percent of its recorded membership in the United States and 30 percent worldwide regularly attend weekly Sunday worship services.
-A statistical analysis of the 2014 Pew Religious Landscape Survey assessed that "about one-third of those with a Latter-day Saint background... left the Church", identifying as disaffiliated.
+The LDS Church does not release official statistics on church activity, but it is likely that only approximately 40 percent of its recorded membership in the U.S. and 30 percent worldwide regularly attend weekly Sunday worship services.
+A 2016 survey found a majority (54%) of millennials raised in the church had disaffiliated.
 Activity rates vary with age, and disengagement occurs most frequently between age 16 and 25.
-Young single adults are more likely to become inactive than their married counterparts, and overall, women tend to be more active than men.
+Young single adults are more likely to become inactive than their married counterparts, and women tend to be more active than men.

 Humanitarian services

-The LDS Church provides worldwide humanitarian service, and is considered widely known for it.
+The LDS Church is widely known for providing worldwide humanitarian service.
 The church's welfare and humanitarian efforts are coordinated by Philanthropies, a church department under the direction of the Presiding Bishopric.
 Welfare efforts, originally initiated during the Great Depression, provide aid for the poor, financed by donations from church members.
-Philanthropies is also responsible for philanthropic (that is, not tithing or fast offering) donations to the LDS Church and other affiliated charities, such as the Church History Library, the Church Educational System (and its subsidiary organizations), the Tabernacle Choir at Temple Square and funds for LDS missionaries.
-Donations are also used to operate bishop's storehouses, which package and store food for the poor at low cost, and provide other local services.
+Donations are also used to operate bishop's storehouses, which package and store food for lower-income people at low cost.
 In 2016, the church reported that it had spent a total of $1.2 billion on humanitarian aid over the previous 30 years.